 The website also reports that Netanyahu has fired Deputy Defense Minster Danny Danon, who earlier today objected to the security cabinet agreeing to the cease fire.
 “Once again, Hamas is dictating the terms.
 We must not be humiliated.
 We must correct the mistake of accepting the ceasefire proposal made this morning and let the military do its job,” he reportedly said.

-Uncle of Muhammad Abu Khdeir still reeling from identifying nephew’s body
+Uncle of Muhammad Abu Khdeir still reeling from identifying teen’s body